Individual Voluntary Arrangement For Partners

 • It allows focus on the business.
 Rather than trying to constantly do deals to ensure that creditors don’t take action against the business, the debtor is entirely focused on recovering the business.

 • It is a quick process and time determined.
-As above, the certainty that a creditors meeting will be held on a certain day three or four or five weeks hence means that the world can start again once this has successfully concluded.
+The certainty that a decision will be reached on a specific day means the world can start again once this has successfully concluded.

 Disadvantages of the IVA mechanism

 • Obtaining future credit is difficult.
-It has probably been difficult to obtain credit prior to the IVA anyway.
-It is important to understand that future trade credit or other credit for personal means is very difficult to come by, but not impossible.
+It is important to understand that future trade credit or other personal credit will be very difficult to obtain during the term of the arrangement.

 • It is tough!
 It is vital that the debtor is determined to succeed.
-There will be many pitfalls and difficulties along the way.
-Three to five years, which is the average length of time for an IVA, is a very long time indeed.
-Do question yourself dispassionately – are you ready to fight for this business?
+Three to five years is a long time, and the debtor must be ready to fight for the business.

 The IVA process